 2.3.1.3 Members should describe uncertainty of observations and observational metadata as specified in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1 (1.6).

-Note 1: The corresponding text from the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1 (1.6) will be included as an Appendix to this section in a future edition.
+Note 1: The corresponding text from the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1 (1.6) will be included as an Appendix in a future edition.

 Note 2: The definition of uncertainty in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter1 (1.6) is consistent with international standards approved by the International Committee for Weights and Measures (CIPM).

-2.3.1.4 Members should follow the definitions and specifications for the calculation of derived observations specified in the WMO Technical Regulations and further consider methods provided or referenced by the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8) and the Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information.
+2.3.1.4 Members should follow the definitions and specifications for the calculation of derived observations specified in the WMO Technical Regulations.

+Note 1: Further methods provided or referenced by the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8) and the Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information could be also considered.

-Note 1: Such derivations can take many forms, such a statistical processing of average or smooth values, or multivariate algorithm to determine streamflow discharge.
+Note 2: Such derivations can take many forms, such a statistical processing of average or smooth values, or multivariate algorithm to determine streamflow discharge.

-Note 2: The corresponding text from the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8) will be included as an Appendix to this section in a future edition.
+Note 3: The corresponding text from the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8) will be included as an Appendix in a future edition.

 2.4 Operations